-(B) Not later than two years after March 24, 2021, the department of public safety, in consultation with the department of education and workforce and the attorney general, shall develop a model threat assessment plan that may be used in a building's emergency management plan developed under section 5502.262 of the Revised Code.
+(B) Not later than two years after the effective date of this section, the department of public safety, in consultation with the department of education and the attorney general, shall develop a model threat assessment plan that may be used in a building's emergency management plan developed under section 5502.262 of the Revised Code.
 The model plan shall do at least the following:

 (1) Identify the types of threatening behavior that may represent a physical threat to a school community;

 (2) Identify individuals to whom threatening behavior should be reported and steps to be taken by those individuals;